 Kate Higgins is an assistant ombudsman in Juneau.
 Although born and raised in Alaska, she left in 1996 to attend college and law school.
 She received her law degree in 2007 from Lewis and Clark Law School in Portland OR and is currently licensed to practice law in Alaska.
 She enjoys spending time with her friends, family, and various pets, baking, reading, and listening to music.

 Charlsie Huhndorf-Arend is an assistant ombudsman in Anchorage.
-A lifelong Alaskan, she has worked in state government for 10 years and has been with the Office of the Ombudsman since 2000.
+A lifelong Alaskan, she worked in state government for 10 years before joining the Office of the Ombudsman in 2000.
 She enjoys gardening, camping, fishing, and spending time with her family.

 Michael Jones is an Intake Assistant in the Anchorage office.
-He spent seven years in Kodiak before making his way to Anchorage, where he has lived for the past five years.
+He spent seven years in Kodiak before making his way to Anchorage, where he has lived since 2011.
 He has worked as a carpenter, teacher, and with the Division of Public Health.
 He enjoys music, soccer, and spending as much time as possible enjoying the outdoors with family and friends.

 Mark Kissel is an assistant ombudsman in Juneau and the office webmaster.
 He received a degree in journalism from the University of Wisconsin Madison and worked on newspapers and magazines for several years.
 He has lived in Alaska since 1977 and worked for state government most of that time.
 He has been with the Office of the Ombudsman since 1996.
-His hobbies include dogs, tai chi chuan, and playing the guitar and bagpipes.
+His hobbies include tai chi chuan and playing the guitar, harmonica, and Native American flute.

 Beth Leibowitz is an assistant ombudsman in Juneau and is also the office legal specialist.
 She has been admitted to practice law in Alaska since 1997.
 She received her law degree from the University of Michigan Law School.

 Linda Lord-Jenkins was appointed ombudsman in June 2002 and reappointed to a second term in 2007 and a third term in 2012.
 She had worked as an assistant ombudsman in Anchorage since 1989.
-A graduate of the University of Wisconsin Oshkosh, she worked for 20 years as a journalist in Florida and Alaska before joining the Ombudsman's Office.
-Ms. Lord-Jenkins was editor of the Tundra Times newspaper in the 1980s and worked as the USA Today Alaska correspondent.
+A graduate of the University of Wisconsin Oshkosh, she worked for 20 years as a journalist in Wisconsin, Florida, and Alaska before joining the Ombudsman's Office.
+Ms. Lord-Jenkins was editor of the Tundra Times newspaper in the 1980s and also worked as the USA Today Alaska correspondent in the late 1980s.
 She is married to Paul Jenkins and has three sons and two granddaughters.
-She enjoys working in the fiber arts and walking her dogs.
-She is a member and past President of the United States Ombudsman Association, the professional association for public sector ombudsmen.
+She is a proud Green Bay Packers fan and in the off season enjoys working in the fiber arts and walking her dogs.
+She is a member and past president of the United States Ombudsman Association, the professional association for public sector ombudsmen.

 Cate Remme came to Alaska in 1977 from northern California where she attended San Francisco City College and danced professionally with the San Francisco Ballet before making Anchorage her home.
 While working as a Consumer Advocate with the Alaska Public Interest Research Group (AKPIRG) she received the Robert Wood Johnson Foundation's Culture of Health award in recognition of her outstanding dedication and research in playground safety.
 Cate began her state service with the Department of Transportation in 2003 before moving to Alaska State Library's Talking Book Center.
 While at the Talking Book Center she was part of the team that was awarded the 2012 Governor's Denali Peak Performance Award for customer service excellence.
 She is married to a lifelong Alaskan and is a first time grandparent.